The words in a textbo Read more [...]

 “Our faculty are industry experts who are thought leaders in their fields and bring their real-world experience into the classroom,” Swanson says.
 “We have small class environments with personal attention both on-ground and online.
 We like to say, ‘To be the best, learn from the best.'”

 It’s not uncommon for a Walsh student to be working a part- or full-time job while attending classes, so flexibility is important in when comes to their class schedules.
 To cater to working students, Walsh offers online courses, in addition to evening classes.
+Year-round registration also lets students plan their entire academic year in advance.

 And for those students who want to get their education as quickly as possible to enter their chosen career, Walsh offers FastTrack, an accelerated program that allows students to obtain a bachelor’s degree and a master’s degree at the same time.
 It takes a total of five years to go through the accelerated program, which is just one year more than the average bachelor’s degree.